sausheong/complexity/culture.md

 ![Copy a feature value from one culture to another](figures/culture/culture4.jpg)

 Let's take a look at the simulation code next.

+## The simulation in Ruby

 First, we need to build out the grid using a Grid class, which is subclassed from Array.
 Here's the code in a file named grid.rb.

 ```ruby
 class Grid < Array